forta-network/starter-kits/alert-combiner-py/README.md

 - involved_addresses_X - the address that was touched in any of the base alerts
 - involved_address_bloom_filter_X - the bloom filter that contains all touched address of the base bot if the address field was capped
 - involved_alert_X - the bot_id, alert_id, and alert_hash for all the base bot alerts
+- bot_sources - the sources of why the AD raised an alert.
+Could be 'Blocksec' or 'Forta Base Bots'
+- consensus - a percentage (from 0.0 to 1.0) that illustrates how many sources agreed this is an attack.
+E.g. 0.5 means that either Blocksec or Forta Base Bots identified the attack; 1.0 means that both identified the attack.

 For example: